 How will you market property?

-Technology will have a big role to play in the transactional service agents provide, but also in shaping the way we deliver a truly valuable service to clients.
+Technology will have a big role to play in the transactional service agents provide, but also in shaping the way we deliver a truly valuable experience for clients.

 In coming decades, listing a property may become a task that can be completed at the click of a button (or a vocal instruction), as a system collates and interprets data before automatically producing your listing.